+The Catalyst team works under the auspices of the United World Colleges.
 The United World Colleges (UWC) movement has been at the forefront of international education since it was founded during the Cold War in 1962.
 The movement has brought together several thousand students from different nations and backgrounds within stimulating, critical learning environments that push them to rethink their cultural biases and grapple first hand with the complexities of the globalized world.

 Central to the ethos of UWC is the belief that education can bring together young people from all backgrounds on the basis of their shared humanity, to engage with the possibility of social change through courageous action, personal example and selfless leadership.
 To achieve this, UWC schools, colleges and short courses all over the world deliver a challenging and transformational educational experience to a deliberately diverse group of young people, inspiring them to become agents of positive change in line with UWC’s core values:

 - Compassion and service

 - A sense of idealism

 - Personal challenge